19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 ## Ancestry Abilities

 Ancestries are designed to only confer physiological benefits.
-Any knowledge or skills that belonging to a specific culture might grant you is handled in by the [Background](../Backgrounds/Background.md) mechanic.
+Any knowledge or skills that belonging to a specific culture might grant you is handled by the [Background](../Backgrounds/Background.md) mechanic.

 ## The People of Mithrinia